jedlewison/AsyncOpKit/README.md

 imageDownloadOp.onStart { asyncOp in
 ```

 Note that in this example, `asyncOp` is identical to `imageDownloadOp`.
-That's not so useful here, but it can be useful if you produce operations with a factory method and need a reference to the operation.
+That's not so useful here, but it can be useful if you're returning operations from a function.

 The first thign we have to do is get our input, which is stored in the input property which is an `AsyncOpValue`, an enum that stores the input value or if there was a problem providing the input, an associated error. `onStart` is a throwing closure, so to get our value we can call a throwing function on `AsyncOpValue` which will succeed if the value exists or throw if not.
 If it throws, the operation will finish with an error (more on that later).